 Reduce physical interaction

 Telecommuting and video conferencing are encouraged during these times.
+Special attention should be paid to vulnerable employees (eg. the elderly, pregnant, and those with underlying medical conditions) to enable them to work from home.
 Employers may review work processes and the IT equipment and facilities required.

 Meanwhile, you can look into whether that face-to-face meeting is truly needed, and see how the number of attendees can be reduced and the duration shortened.

 Work stations and seats in meeting rooms should be spaced at least 1 metre apart.
 Do urge your colleagues to comply with your company’s new seating arrangements.

 The same safe distancing measures should also apply to common spaces, such as entrances and exits, lifts, canteens and pantries.
 Maintain the 1pm physical spacing during informal discussions with your colleagues.